Solo-Studio-Development/Vaultcher/README.md

 ---

+## 🔌 Placeholders

+- `%v_activators%` - It shows how many people have activated your code so far.
+- `%v_code%` - Shows your code.
+- `%v_is_activated%` - Shows whether you have already activated a code.

+---

 ## 🤝 Contributing

 Contributions are always welcome!
 If you have ideas for improvements, feel free to join the Discord server and open a ticket.
 Let's build something awesome together!